 The Self-Employed Population in DC

-This study looks at the self-employed population of DC, defined as people who actively work for money outside of the traditional employer-employee relationship.
+This study, which will be presented at the American Economic Association Annual Meeting in January 2018, looks at the self-employed population of DC, defined as people who actively work for money outside of the traditional employer-employee relationship.
 In order to identify the people who are actively self-employed on at least a part time basis, we use both Federal and DC individual income tax data to identify DC tax filers who meet at least one of these conditions below:

 This identification process finds that the self-employed are about a fifth of all tax filers (between 45,000 and 56,000 tax filers in each of the years studied) in the District.
 They are spread relatively evenly across the eight wards of Washington, DC, are a bit younger than the overall tax-paying population, and are more likely to be married than the average DC tax filer.